5 Segmentation

 values_from = n)

 This one is a little more complex.
 We can use a heat map to visualize the relationships.
-Using the log function in the fill argument will exponentially diminish the differences between the colors.
-This is a valuable technique.
+We will exponentially diminish the differences between the colors by using the log function int the fill argument.
+This is a useful technique.
 Keep it in mind.
-Logarithms are great at compressing data that is challenging to visualize because of the distribution.
+Logarithms are great at compressing data that isn’t easy to visualize because of the distriburion.

 #-----------------------------------------------------------------